UWTacomaLibrary/TJLS/pages/organizations.md

 ---
-title: People
+title: Organizations
 layout: cloud
-permalink: /people.html
+permalink: /organizations.html
 # Copied from subjects.md
 # Default subject page is configured in "_data/theme.yml"
 # leave cloud-fields as "site.data.theme.people-fields"
-cloud-fields: people
+cloud-fields: organizations
 ---

-## People
+## Organizations

-Use this word cloud visualization to browse people mentioned in our oral histories.
+Use this word cloud visualization to browse organizations mentioned in our oral histories.
 Word size is determined by frequency and all words link to a corresponding collection search.